stevenrichter16/hAIku-web/README.md

 https://haiku-site.web.app/

-NOTE: If you install this app in your environment it will not work since I had to remove sensitive information like API keys and configuration details.

 **Motivation**:

 The motivation for the hAIku web app (hAIku web) came after developing the hAIku React Native app.
 I wanted to develop a web version of the app, so I began development using ReactJS.